TheyCallMeTojo/inmatedb/README.md

 # inmatedb

-A server application for collecting data about incarceration in America.
+A server application for collecting data about incarceration in the United States.

 ### Data Sources:
 https://www.capecountysheriff.org/roster.php?grp=10